robertleroy/crate/vue3/autogrow textarea.md

 #### Autogrow Textarea

+Does not automatically expand on draw,
-Can't figure out how to make it grow on draw, but will expand onfocus and grow oninput
+but does expand onfocus and oninput.

 ``` html
 <textarea class="textbox" rows="1"